adityaghai07/distbook/README.md

 With `world_size` ranks there are `2 * world_size` stages.
 Rank `r` holds stage `r` on the way down and stage `2 * world_size - 1 - r` on the way up, so **rank 0 holds
-both the first and the last stage** — the inputs, the targets, and the loss all live there, not on the last rank.
+both the first and the last stage**, the inputs, the targets, and the loss all live there, not on the last rank.

 `chunks` must be at least `2 * world_size`.
 Rank 0 runs the most warmup forwards, and